 Does not cover pre-existing conditions.

-Emergency Medical Evacuation: Transport can exceed $50,000 to $100,000.
-Both plans include up to $100,000.
+Emergency medical evacuation: Transport can exceed $50,000 to $100,000.
+Both SafetyWing plans include up to $100,000.

-Adventure Sports Coverage: Both plans include leisure sports up to $250,000, including snorkeling, parasailing, ATV tours, and more.
+Adventure sports coverage: Both plans include leisure sports up to $250,000, including snorkeling, parasailing, ATV tours, and more.

-| Age | Essential | Complete |
+| Age | Essential (~per day) | Complete (~per day) |

 |---|---|---|

-| 18–39 | $62.72 / 4 weeks | $177.50 / month |
+| 18–39 | ~$2/day ($62.72 / 4 weeks) | ~$6/day ($177.50 / month) |

 | 40–49 | Higher | Higher |